 Community-Based Sentences for Primary Caretakers: The incarceration of a caretaker is an Adverse Childhood Experience (ACE).
 Medical research has linked ACEs to poor health.
 When a parent is incarcerated, their children are at greater risk for physical health problems such as asthma, migraines, and later-life heart attacks.
 They are also at risk for mental health problems such as clinical depression and anxiety.

-To prevent poor health outcomes in children, Missouri Appleseed has been advocating for a Primary Caretaker law in Missouri.
+To prevent poor health outcomes in children, Missouri Appleseed advocated for a Primary Caretaker law in Missouri.
 Primary Caretaker laws allow judges to consider community sentences for parents convicted of nonviolent crimes.
 With community sentences, parents can continue to provide and care for their children.
 Primary Caretaker laws may reduce foster-care caseloads and improve child health.
-Since people given community-based sentences are less likely to commit new crimes than people sent to prison, a Primary Caretaker law could also reduce recidivism rates and correctional costs.
+Since people given community-based sentences are less likely to commit new crimes than people sent to prison, a Primary Caretaker law may also reduce recidivism rates and correctional costs.

 Medicaid Suspension for Justice-Involved Individuals: Until the 2019 legislative session, Missouri terminated an individual’s Medicaid if that individual was incarcerated.
 Termination occurred whether the individual was convicted of a crime or merely held pre-trial.
 Most states only suspend Medicaid for incarcerated individuals.
 Suspension allows incarcerated individuals to reactivate their health insurance immediately upon release, so that they can maintain access to treatment and essential medications.
 Individuals leaving confinement with health insurance are less likely to return to jail or prison.

 During the 2019 legislative session, Missouri Appleseed worked with St. Louis University law students, psychiatrists, and nonprofits to understand the legal reasoning behind Missouri’s termination policy.
 The group developed policy recommendations that would better serve Missourians reentering society.
 Members also testified in favor of Missouri state bills legislating Medicaid suspension rather than termination.
 On May 16, 2019, Missouri Senate Bill 514 was truly agreed to and finally passed with language changing Missouri’s policy from termination to suspension.